conan-io/conan-io.github.io/_posts/2019-07-15-New-conan-release-1-17.markdown

 - Generate lockfiles for a given graph without running a complete installation (without downloading or rebuilding): ``conan graph lock``

-- Update packages that has been rebuilt in one lockfile generating a new one: ``conan graph update-lock``
+- Update packages that have been rebuilt in one lockfile generating a new one: ``conan graph update-lock``

 - Clean the modified packages in a lockfile to perform a new operation that will mark packages as modified: ``conan graph clean-modified``